Jeremy Layport, StrongFirst Certified Master Instructor

 Visit our O-Lifting page for more details.

 Read the O-Lifting requirements & prerequisites.

-Due to the strict movement path the barbell demands, proper mobility and technique are critical prior to training Olympic lifts.
+Due to the strict movement path the barbell demands, proper mobility and technique are critical prior to training weightlifting lifts.